 23. Soak in a Hot Spring

-You will find the most hot springs within the Puna District.
+You will find the hottest springs within the Puna District.
 That area is on the east coast of the island.
+You won’t find many white sandy beaches here, but that doesn’t mean that it doesn’t have beauty in its own way.

 The best hot springs in Puna are Pohoiki Springs.
 You will discover five hot springs there around the black sandy beach.